Dental implant complications are the things that CAN happen during dental implant treatment that we DON'T WANT TO HAPPEN!

 You should avoid the implant area as much as possible, and not poke it with your finger or keep putting your tongue there.

 If you have a removable denture, it's best to leave it out for a few days after surgery.
+A removable denture can irritate the gum tissue by moving slightly, rubbing on the gum over the implant; it can also attract dental plaque bacteria, which may cause inflammation in the gum tissues.

 Most complications can be avoided with thorough planning by your dentist and the skill of an experienced implant surgeon.
 A CT scan ("Computerised Tomograph") should be done as part of the initial implant planning, BEFORE any treatment.

-However, dental implant complications DO occur from time to time, in spite of meticulous planning.
+Dental implant complications DO occur from time to time, in spite of meticulous planning.
 Your dentist should warn you about these possible complications before you have the implant surgery, and get you to sign a form stating that you give informed consent for the treatment.